 IPSE, the association of independent professionals and the self-employed, has collated a list of key measures announced in the recent UK Government budget to help freelancers during this time including relaxing some of the thresholds for accessing Universal Credit and tax allowances.

-Turn 2 US provides advice and support including grants or funds for people suffering hardship, they have a specific Edinburgh Trust.
+Turn 2 Us provides advice and support including grants or funds for people suffering hardship, they also have a specific Edinburgh Trust.

 The Money Advice Service has additional information about sick pay and benefits if you are employed and what you can claim if you are freelance/self-employed.